 It is happening.
-It is unfolding in slow motion, the fulfillment of that promise from of old: their savior would come, humble, and riding on a donkey.
+It is unfolding in slow motion,

+their savior would come, humble, and riding on a donkey.

-Blessed are we, on this side of history shouting, "Come, Lord, save us too!"
+Blessed are we, on this side of history

+shouting, "Come, Lord, save us too!"
 We know how it ends, and still we forget to rush toward our humble, forgettable king and yell, "Hosanna, hosanna, our hope is in you!"